 At one time, buying milk was simple.

-Today’s blog is by Gayl Southard, Administrative Assistant at SafeSourcing.
+Today’s repost blog is by Gayl Southard, Vice President of Administrative at SafeSourcing.

 At one time, buying milk was simple.
 Your local dairy used to deliver it right to your doorstep.